 - A great manager needs to be a great coach too, who knows the right solution-based and open-ended questions to ask.
 Prepare yourself with the right set of questions to ask before going for a 1-on-1 meeting with your team members.
 It is important to ask the right questions and solution-focused questions to motivate the employee and create new mental maps that encourage changes.

-- One-on-one meetings are not meant to track progress on projects or just take status updates.
-One-on-one meetings should go beyond that and open up the scope for real, raw, and difficult conversations.
-Remember, it is an opportunity to connect and know each other well.
-This helps during the performance appraisal.
-Focus on building relationships because when you do that, it is possible to have a positive impact on their minds.
+- One-on-one meetings are not just meant to track progress on projects or take status updates, they should go beyond that and open the scope for real, raw, and difficult conversations.
+Remember, it is an opportunity to connect and know each other well which also helps during the time of performance appraisal.
+Focus on building relationships with your employees because when you do that, it is possible to have a positive impact on their minds.

 - Pause for a moment and spend some time on self-reflection before going to your one-on-one meeting.
 Look and think forward, take time to plan for the most pressing issues.
-Self-reflection also allows gauging if you both are on the right alignment.
+Self-reflection also allows gauging if both you and your employees are on the right alignment or not.

 - Remember to have an agenda in place.
-Ensure that you just don’t wing it because that communicates a negative message.
-It shows that you do not care about the other person’s time.
+Ensure that you just don’t wing it since that communicates a negative message showing that you do not care about the other person’s time.

 - Shed light on how the business is doing, areas where it is doing well, and where more work is needed.
 Chalk out a plan on how the employee and the team can pitch in.
 This will boost employee morale and allow them to work in a collaborative environment.
-This will ensure to boost the morale of the employee and work in a collaborative environment.
-In this way, the managers get 360-degree feedback from their team members which can give a better outlook for the benefit of the company
+In this way, the managers get 360-degree feedback from their team members which can give a better outlook for the benefit of the company.

-- Provide insightful feedback and shed light on current performance along with developmental goals.
+- Provide insightful feedback and shed light on current performance along with further developmental goals.

-Here are Some Quick Tips to Break Down the Monotony of the one-on-one Meetings.
+Quick Tip to Break Down the Monotony of the one-on-one Meetings.

 - Don’t wing it.
 Go to the meeting with an agenda in place.

 - Don’t just hear, ignore it, and move on.
-If you do not agree with a point, speak it up and work towards a solution.
+If you do not agree with a point, speak about it and work towards finding a solution with common ground.
 Ignoring and moving on sends strong negative messages that you don’t care about the other person’s thoughts and feelings.

 - Do not start your one-on-one meetings straight away with delegating tasks.
 Dictating what people should do is old-school management.
 Ask questions instead to bring out as much information as you can on the table and then work collaboratively towards a common goal.

 - Do not confront your team members who might have received a poor review or have not met expectations in the recent past.
 Instead of saying “you made a terrible mistake” or “you received a really bad review”, try saying “I want you to improve in this area in the next assignment”.
-Be constructive in your feedback as much as you can.
-Ensure you choose your words carefully.
-Remember, you are not here to make your employee feel miserable, rather motivate them to perform better.
+Be constructive in your criticism and feedback as much as you can.
+Make sure that you choose your words carefully.
+Remember, you are not here to make your employees feel miserable, rather you are here to motivate them to perform better.

 Wrapping Up

 Most of us communicate in our workplaces in autopilot mode without putting in a lot of thought and conscious effort.
 One-on-one meetings are the best way to put in our thoughts and efforts to communicate better and work on building professional relationships.
 If you have always struggled with conducting an effective one-on-one meeting, the pointers discussed above will help to prepare you better for your next one-on-one meeting.
-While one-on-one meeting play a crucial role in connecting the workforce for performance, isn’t it obvious to trust data that can be easily accessible and manageable by a performance management system.
+While one-on-one meeting plays a crucial role in connecting the workforce for performance, it is a more feasible alternative to utilize a performance management system that uses data to make things more accessible and manageable.